otto-de/api-guidelines/content/guidelines/030_REST-Guidelines/050_Compatibility/020_Versioning/index.md

 # Versioning of incompatible changes

-OTTO API supports two versioning approaches: via [profiles](R000065) and via [URL path](@guidelines/R000031).
+OTTO API supports two versioning approaches for HTTP APIs: via [profiles](R000065) and via [URL path](@guidelines/R000031).
 Versioning via profiles is preferred.

 ::::: accordions
 :::: accordion Why profile versioning

-We cannot go with a single global version number for the entire OTTO API, as this would mean too much coordination overhead for our feature teams.
-Also, we want to use industry standards wherever possible and exclude solutions that violate existing standards or are based on draft standards where incompatible changes might occur.
+We cannot go with a single global version number for the entire OTTO REST API, as this would mean too much coordination overhead for our feature teams.
+To implement versioning for REST APIs, we want to use industry standards wherever possible.
+Thus, we exclude solutions that violate existing standards or are based on draft standards that might change in an incompatible way.

-URL-based versioning links only a specific version of a resource and creates a fixed dependency on a specific version.
+URL-based versioning links only to a specific version of a resource and creates a fixed dependency on a specific version.
 This conflicts with the use of hypermedia/HAL.
 Therefore, versioning must be done via profiles.
 In addition, profiles also allow resource/sub-resource independent versioning.

 In cases where profile-based versioning is not possible or sufficient, URL-based versioning can be applied.

 :::info
-During the initial discussion of versioning, several options have been [identified and evaluated](https://github.com/otto-ec/ottoapi_guidelines/blob/master/references/versioning.md).
+During the initial discussion of versioning, several options have been [identified and evaluated](https://github.com/otto-ec/ottoapi_guidelines/blob/main/content/references/REST/versioning.md).
 :::

 ::: references